kchong547/mcq/README.md

 # How to run
-clone the repository
+clone the repository<br />
-Note: you must run at least mcq-extension and mcq-backend for mcq-extension to work
+Note: you must run at least mcq-extension and mcq-backend for mcq-extension to work<br />

 ### mcq-backend
 cd mcq-backend<br />